 Cracking in Conformal Coating

-Cracking in conformal coating occurs when the cured film fractures, creating fissures that expose the PCB surface.
-These cracks undermine protection, allowing moisture and contaminants to penetrate and reduce electrical insulation performance.
+Cracking occurs when the cured conformal coating film fractures, creating fissures that can expose the PCB surface.
+Cracks undermine protection, allow moisture and contaminants to penetrate, and can reduce electrical insulation performance over time.

 Article Quicklinks